abdotha/API_py/Readme.md

 # My Project

-This project is designed to learn API .
+This project is designed to learn API.

 ## Starting steps